DearDon/Jekyll/_posts/2018-04-10-conjugate-gradient-optimization-method.md

 Wince deeplearning is non-linear structure, muchless the extra requrements, so the original conjugate gradient method is **not suitable** for deeplearning.
 But there are some improvement that try to appply conjugate gradient to non-linear problem, but it may need more adjustments and tests to check if it could help on deeplearning training.
 #### Is the error scale for measuring if training converge sensitive?
 **Yes**. the error variable e in the code, which decide if loop converge, is quite sensitive.
-My own test shows set e=0.001 to e=1e-6 sometimes could improve much for the solution precision.
+My own test case shows change $e=0.001$ to $e=1e-6$ could improve very much for the solution precision.

 ### History:
 * <em>2018-04-10</em>: create post for demonstration of conjugate gradient method